2023 Best Value Horticulture Associate Degree Schools in Ohio

 Best Ohio Schools for Affordable Quality for an Associate in Horticulture

-Our analysis found Cincinnati State Technical and Community College to be the best value school for horticulture students who want to pursue a associate degree in Ohio.
+Our 2023 rankings named Cincinnati State Technical and Community College the best value school in Ohio for horticulture students working on their associate degree.
 Located in the large city of Cincinnati, Cincinnati State is a public college with a moderately-sized student population.

 Cincinnati State undergraduate students pay an average of $5,040 in in-state tuition and fees each year.

-Cincinnati State also made our Best Horticulture Associate Degree Schools in Ohio list, coming in at #2.
+Cincinnati State did well in our overall quality rankings, too.
+It placed #2 on our Best Horticulture Associate Degree Schools in Ohio list.

 Read full report on Horticulture at Cincinnati State Technical and Community College

-The excellent associate degree programs at Ohio State University Agricultural Technical Institute helped the school earn the #2 place on this year’s ranking of the best value horticulture schools in Ohio.
-Ohio State University Agricultural Technical Institute is a fairly small public school located in the town of Wooster.
+You’ll be in good company if you decide to attend Ohio State University Agricultural Technical Institute.
+It ranked #2 on our 2023 Best Value Horticulture Associate Degree Schools in Ohio list.
+Ohio State University Agricultural Technical Institute is a small public school located in the town of Wooster.

-Out of the 3 schools in Ohio that were part of this year’s ranking, Owens Community College landed the # 3 spot on the list.
-Owens State Community College is a medium-sized public school located in the suburb of Perrysburg.
+A rank of #3 on this year’s list means Owens Community College is a great value for horticulture students working on their associate degree.
+Owens State Community College is a medium-sized public school located in the large suburb of Perrysburg.

-Explore all the Best Value Horticulture Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Horticulture Colleges in the Great Lakes Area or other specific states within that region.

 More Horticulture Rankings in Ohio